Latest EECS News

-This course is a required course in the Computer Science Curriculum and also satisfies the Weinberg Area III (Social and Behavioral Sciences) Distribution.
+This course is a Core course in the Computer Science Curriculum and also satisfies the Weinberg Area III (Social and Behavioral Sciences) Distribution.
 The target audience of this course is freshmen and sophomores; advanced students can satisfy the computer science major's 101 requirement by instead taking an additional breadth course.

 |CS 101 Instructors|

 This course surveys many topics in computer science and lectures will be given by Northwestern professors who research and teach advanced courses in these topics.
 Instructors include Prof. Haoqi Zhang, Prof. Jason Hartline, Prof. Fabian Bustamante, Prof. Bryan Pardo, Prof. Nicole Immorlica, Prof. Mike Horn, Prof. Ronen Gradwohl, Prof. Robby Findler, Prof. Ollie Cossairt, and Prof. Ian Horswill.

 Reading and Media